Oakley Fall Line M

 What we don’t: Not a class leader in field of view; many competitors include two lenses.

-The original Fall Line failed to resonate with a bulky shape and relatively high price tag, but Oakley revamped the line last year with the new XM (and larger XL).
-We brought the latest model to Crested Butte, Colorado, for some late-season testing and found it to be a notable improvement in field of view and all-around comfort with its trimmed-down build.
-It's still expensive for only including single lens, but it's nevertheless a stylish and high-quality option.
-Below we break down our full experience with the Fall Line XM.
-To see how it stacks up to the competition, see our article on the best ski goggles.
+The original Fall Line failed to resonate with a bulky shape and relatively high price tag, but the latest version saw a significant revamp.
+Offered in medium and large frame sizes, we brought the former to Crested Butte, Colo., for some late-season testing and found it to be a notable improvement in field of view and all-around comfort with its trimmed-down build.
+It's still expensive for only including a single lens, but it's nevertheless a stylish and high-quality option.
+Below we break down our full experience with the Fall Line M. To see how it stacks up to the competition, see our article on the best ski goggles.

 Table of Contents